BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Like before, we will first split by chapters, then cut into segments.
 We will go with something bigger than the reference as we are not just querying for surrounding context, we want to make a consistent translation of the given passage.

-As a rough starting point, I went with a segment length of at least 2000 characters, and at most 6000 characters, while making sure we don't break inside paragraphs.
+As a rough starting point, I went with a target segment length between 2000 and 6000 characters, while making sure we don't break inside paragraphs.
 For 200 pages, that's about 30 segments, so between 6/7 pages per segment.

 ## Incremental glossary